withastro/roadmap/proposals/0000-app-setup.md

 # Summary

-This RFC proposes a unified interface that provides a hook into island **setup**.
-User-provided hooks should run for both server rendering and client-side hydration.
+This RFC proposes an additional `renderer` option for initializing framework islands with some setup code.
+User-provided logic runs for both server rendering and client-side hydration, allowing users to do hook into the application lifecycle and register global components/plugins (`vue.use`) or return data Provider components (React, Preact).

 # Example